gomesluiz/todo/README.md

 flask run
 ```

-Finally, access the address [http://localhost:5000](http://localhost:5000) in your browser to
+Finally, access the address http://localhost:5000 in your browser to manage your duties ;-)

 ## Contributing
 Pull requests are welcome.
 For major changes, please open an issue first to discuss what you would like to change.